Welcome to today's edition of the Rush 24-7 podcast.

 Nice to have you with us.

-Hi, Rose.
+Hi, Roberts.

 Good to be on.

-Um I have a point to make about the whole port deal.
+I have a point to make about the whole port deal.

-And I asked him his uh whole take about the uh port issue, and he said, Look, you know, 9-11 was executed by going through American run terminals, American company terminals.
+And he said, look, you know, 9-11 was executed by going through American-run terminals, American company terminals.

-They used American company assets, airplanes, and they did it with box cutters, which are now once again legal to bring on airplanes.
+They used American company assets, airplanes, and they did it with box cutters, which are now, once again, legal to bring on airplanes.

-He said, Wait a minute.
+Wait a minute.

-I don't think that's true.
+No, I don't think that's true.

 I think box cutters have been legalized again.